diprog/python-tls-client-async/README.md

 ## Why This Fork? 🚀

-This project was created to address the lack of updates in the original Python-TLS-Client while incorporating:
+The fork was created due to the lack of updates in the original repository, while the underlying GoLang library [tls-client](https://github.com/bogdanfinn/tls-client) continues to evolve actively.
+This project aims to keep up with the latest developments in the GoLang library and provide a modern, asynchronous interface for Python users.
-- Modern Python 3.9+ features and async/await syntax
-- Active updates from the underlying [tls-client](https://github.com/bogdanfinn/tls-client) Go library
-- Improved error handling and debugging capabilities
-- Better documentation and developer experience
-- Enhanced security features for enterprise use cases

 ## Installation 📦